Behavioral Finance: Bounded Rationality, "Irrational" Beliefs and "Non-Standard" Preferences

 11. Information Sharing and Spillovers: Evidence from Financial Analysts (with Jose Liberti and Jason Sturgess), 2019, Management Science 65, 3624-3636.

-"In knowledge-based industries, individuals owe much of their success to the colleagues that surround them."
+"We suggest that “high-skill finance professionals” owe much of their success to the colleagues that surround them."

 12. The Rate of Communication (with Shiyang Huang and Dong Lou), 2021, Journal of Financial Economics 141, 533-550.